Medieval Unicode Font Initiative: Private Use Area

 The MUFI set includes standardized characters from many areas in the Basic Multilingual Plane and includes named character references ("entities") for use in SGML and XML, especially in TEI formats such as Menota.
 It also specifies many characters that are not encoded in Unicode, yet, in the Private Use Area which is designated for such use.
 When MUFI PUA characters have been accepted for encoding they are removed from the PUA in subsequent versions.
 As of version 4.0 there are the following PUA assignments, organized into several sub-areas.

 Coordination

 Similar initiatives have been founded for Early Cyrillic Symbols (Cyrillic Font Initiative, CYFI) and others.
 They are coordinated in the Linguistic Corporate Use Area (LINCUA).

-UNZ is a set compatible with MUFI, but it is not a true subset since it contains PUA additions of its own.
-It is intended for blackletter fonts, their typographic ligatures in particular.
+UNZ is a set of glyphs used in German blackletter fonts, their typographic ligatures in particular, compatible with MUFI.
+Additionally, it provides some glyph variants needed for the representation of some historic German handwriting styles, using the PUA code points F4F7…F4F8 and F500…F517.